pivl/InfiniteHorizontalLayout/README.md

 InfiniteHorizontalLayout
 ========================

-Infinite Horizontal Collection View Layout
+Infinite Horizontal Collection View Custom Layout for endless scrolling with defined number of items